Top Market News: What Happened In Investing Today

 |Consumer Discretionary

-|Best Buy Co Inc
+|Best Buy Co.
+Inc.

 |BBY